AllenInstitute/GeneOrthology/README.md

-# GeneOntology
+# GeneOrthology

 ## Overview

-GeneOntology is an R package and associated csv file for creating snapshots of the NCBI Gene ontology table (https://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_orthologs.gz) for use with **[MapMyCells](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells)** and other purposes.
+GeneOrthology is an R package and associated csv file for creating snapshots of the NCBI Gene orthology table (https://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_orthologs.gz) for use with **[MapMyCells](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells)** and other purposes.
 In addition, Ensembl IDs and other gene info are pulled from other tables from the [NCBI Gene page](https://www.ncbi.nlm.nih.gov/gene) FTP server.
 These NCBI files are all updated daily and so the date is appended to all outputted files in the format YYYYMMDD.
 Unless otherwise noted, all ortholog tables provided in csv format are anchored to human genes.

 ## Downloading precomputed tables